-Not public data will be stored in files or databases which are not readily accessible to individuals who do not have authorized access, and which will be secured during hours when the offices are closed.
+Private and confidential information will be stored in files or databases which are not readily accessible to individuals who do not have authorized access and which will be secured during hours when the offices are closed.

-Not public data must be kept only in City offices, except when necessary for City business.
+Private and confidential data must be kept only in City offices, except when necessary for City business.

-Only those employees whose job responsibilities require them to have access will be allowed access to files and records that contain not public information.
+Only those employees whose job responsibilities require them to have access will be allowed access to files and records that contain private or confidential information.
 These employees will be instructed to:

-- not discuss, disclose, or otherwise release not public data to City employees whose job responsibilities do not require access to the data, - not leave not public data where non-authorized individuals might see it, and - shred not public data before discarding.
+not discuss, disclose, or otherwise release private or confidential data to City employees whose job responsibilities do not require access to the data,

+- not leave private or confidential data where non-authorized individuals might see it, and - shred private or confidential data before discarding.

-When a contract with an outside party requires access to not public information, the contracting party will be required to use and disseminate the information consistent with the MGDPA.
+When a contract with an outside party requires access to private or confidential information, the contracting party will be required to use and disseminate the information consistent with the MGDPA.
 The City may include in a written contract the language contained in Exhibit 7.